 The TRRP has an advisory board with experts from major publishers (both profit and non-profit), editor organizations, scholarly societies, government research agencies, and research integrity officers.
 Our guidelines and policies are vetted by the board to ensure that they will be useful and appropriate for a broad range of research and publishing constituencies.
 You can find the list of board members on our People page.

 Our research involves three primary areas of investigation:

 Beliefs and Attitudes: This involves interviewing and surveying experienced faculty, students, journal editors, and others regarding the ethics of text recycling.
 We are investigating questions such as these: What do expert researchers, students, and others involved in scientific communication believe to be appropriate practice, and why?
 Where is there a clear consensus among experts and where is there substantive disagreement?

 Text Analysis: We are analyzing a corpus of published scientific papers to investigate how researchers recycle text in practice: How common is text recycling in STEM?
 What patterns of recycling are common?
 How does the practice vary across STEM disciplines?
 Has the practice changed over time?

 Legal Analysis: The third arm involves analyzing publisher contracts and copyright law to better understand the rights of publishers and authors regarding text recycling and to assess their legal validity: When is text recycling legal and when does it violate copyright or contract law?

 Guidelines and Policies

-We are using what we’ve learned in Phase 1 to develop model guidelines, policies, and author-publisher contracts in collaboration with collaborators from stakeholder organizations including publishers, scholarly societies, government agencies and professional organizations.
+We are using what we’ve learned from our research to develop model guidelines, policies, and author-publisher contracts in collaboration with collaborators from stakeholder organizations including publishers, scholarly societies, government agencies, and professional organizations.

 This project is supported by a grant from the National Science Foundation: Cultivating Cultures for Ethical STEM program (SES-1737093)